News & Resources

 A young couple wait to board a train

-The COVID-19 crisis has fuelled an increased interest in life insurance policies, and for good reason.
-If you are one of many people considering getting a policy, you can take heart knowing with few exceptions, any manner of death is covered by life insurance, including COVID-19.
+With over 50,000 deaths, the socio-economic turmoil of peak pandemic is still fresh in our collective memory.
+While COVID-19 fuelled an increased interest in life insurance policies, it’s always a good reminder to make sure you are adequately protected against any curveballs that life throws your way.
+If you're one of the many people considering getting a policy, you can take heart knowing that with a few exceptions, any matter of death is covered by life insurance, including global pandemics.

-But some folks may still be on the fence as to whether or not they should invest in life insurance, or they might be misled into believing one of many life insurance myths.
+Some folks may still be on the fence about whether or not they should invest in life insurance, or they might be misled into believing one of many life insurance myths.

-We’ve taken a look at the most common misconceptions and questions surrounding term life insurance to set the record straight and to help you make the right choice for you and your family:
+Here are some of the most common misconceptions and questions surrounding term life insurance to set the record straight and to help you make the right choice for you and your family.

-Myth no. 1: I am too young to need life insurance.
+Myth no. 1: I’m young and don’t need life insurance.

 False.
-Very few people readily have the funds necessary to take care of their current obligations after their deaths.
-If you have anyone who relies on your income for their day-to-day needs, like an elderly parent or child, or if you have debts like a credit card or car loan, then you likely need life insurance.
+As morbid as it sounds, very few people readily have the funds necessary to take care of their current obligations after their death.
+If you have anyone who relies on your income for day-to-day needs, like an elderly parent or child, or large debts, then you likely need life insurance.

 Your age isn’t what’s important here.
-What is, is whether or not you’ll be leaving anyone behind who would be worse off financially.
+What’s important is whether you’ll be leaving anyone behind who would be worse off financially.
 Even if you have no dependents, someone will still be responsible for your student loan or car payments.
-And the good news is that life insurance is inexpensive for young, healthy people.
-Buying life insurance now means you’ll be providing financial security for your loved ones without spending a lot of money on it.
+The good news is that life insurance is inexpensive for young, healthy people.
+Buying life insurance while you’re young means you’ll be providing financial security for your loved ones without spending a lot of money on it.

 Myth no. 2: Life insurance is only important if you have kids.